 Documents Needed for a VA Loan

 The documents required for a VA loan are quite similar than the ones for a conventional loan.
-Yet, loan options for veterans are wider and easier in order to request a decision.
+Yet, loan options for veterans are wider and easier in order to obtain funding.

 Certificate of Eligibility (COE)